GerHobbelt/owemdjee/README.source.md

 - **capnproto** [📁](./capnproto) [🌐](https://github.com/GerHobbelt/capnproto) -- Cap'n Proto is an insanely fast data interchange format and capability-based RPC system.
 Think JSON, except binary.
 Or think [Protocol Buffers](https://github.com/google/protobuf), except faster.
 - **cereal** [📁](./cereal) [🌐](https://github.com/GerHobbelt/cereal) -- C++11 serialization library
 - **cista** [📁](./cista) [🌐](https://github.com/GerHobbelt/cista) -- provides a simple C++17 compatible way of (de-)serializing C++ data structures.
 The underlying reflection mechanism can be used in [other ways](https://cista.rocks/#reflection), too!
+- **cppserdes** [📁](./cppserdes) [🌐](https://github.com/GerHobbelt/cppserdes) -- a serialization/deserialization library designed with embedded systems in mind - where bit-level manipulation and low-level protocol design tooling are first class citizens.
 - **flatbuffers** [📁](./flatbuffers) [🌐](https://github.com/GerHobbelt/flatbuffers) -- a cross platform serialization library architected for maximum memory efficiency.
 It allows you to directly access serialized data without parsing/unpacking it first, while still having great forwards/backwards compatibility.
 - **GoldFish-CBOR** [📁](./GoldFish-CBOR) [🌐](https://github.com/GerHobbelt/GoldFish) -- a fast JSON and CBOR streaming library, without using memory.
 GoldFish can parse and generate very large [JSON](http://json.org) or [CBOR](http://cbor.io) documents.
 It has some similarities to a [SAX](https://en.wikipedia.org/wiki/Simple_API_for_XML) parser, but doesn't use an event driven API, instead the user of the GoldFish interface is in control.
 GoldFish intends to be the easiest and one of the fastest JSON and CBOR streaming parser and serializer to use.
 - **ion-c** [📁](./ion-c) [🌐](https://github.com/GerHobbelt/ion-c) -- a C implementation of the [Ion data notation](http://amzn.github.io/ion-docs).
 Amazon Ion is a richly-typed, self-describing, hierarchical data serialization format offering interchangeable binary and text representations.
 The text format (a superset of JSON) is easy to read and author, supporting rapid prototyping.
 The binary representation is efficient to store, transmit, and skip-scan parse.
 The rich type system provides unambiguous semantics for long-term preservation of data which can survive multiple generations of software evolution.